 Having said that, Dravid, a colossus in the game has only found his fame double in size, in his second wind, exemplified by his mentoring of youngsters.

 As a batsman, he was sensational.
-As a mentor, coach, guide to Under-19 cricketers, Dravid has found a new mantle of respect on which only someone of his sincerity and disciple could’ve sat.
+As a coach to the Under-19 cricketers, Dravid has found newfound respect thanks to his sincerity.

-Yet, in being this classic throwback to an era where cricket was about victories or defeats, no so much about shenanigans, talk-shows, irrational rants and whatnot- Dravid’s charisma attracts as much as it inspires.
+Yet, in being this throwback to an era where cricket was about victories or defeats, no so much about shenanigans Dravid’s persona has remained intact.

-Sumanth Shetty, who looks up to Dravid and finds in the famous batsman’s conduct, a way of life found out time to make a special Rahul Dravid tribute video.
+The bloke who doesn’t waste a minute to smile finds in the famous batsman’s conduct, a way of life.
+He recently found made a special Rahul Dravid- tribute video.
 It means a lot to him.
 It’s his passion project.